 Career development is a process.
-It is never too early for your student to begin exploring careers and building job-searching skills.
+It's never too early for your student to explore careers and build job-search skills.
 We invite you to refer your student to the distinctive resources, partnerships, and opportunities available through CES, including:

 - Comprehensive resources at every stage in students’ career development, from internships to part-time, summer, work-study, and full-time employment

-- Career advising based on individual interests and goals to help students perfect resumes, practice interviewing skills, and devise personalized strategies for career development or a job search
+- Career advising based on individual interests and goals to help students perfect resumes, practice interview skills, and devise personalized strategies for career development or a job search

-- Continuous outreach to students about career topics through weekly e-newsletters, social media, and a weekly table at the dining hall where students can easily drop by and ask CES staff members specific questions
+- Continuous outreach to students through e-newsletters, social media, and a weekly table at the dining hall where students can easily drop by and chat with CES staff members

 - Programming and events targeted at helping students explore potential career paths, prepare for professional situations, connect with alumni and employers, and more